w3c/authentic-web-workshop/TrustnetAuthenticWebQ.md

 to assess credibility.

 The chain of events for credibility assessment are:
-* every individual indicates which facilitators---individuals or organizations---they trust.
+1. every individual indicates which facilitators—individuals or organizations—they trust.
-* any facilitator can record credibility assessments on any url
+1. any facilitator can record credibility assessments on any url
-* tools for a user visiting a url, or encountering it in a feed, fetch and aggregate any assessments for that url made by facilitators the user trusts
+1. when a consumer visits a url or encounters it in a feed, tools fetch and aggregate any assessments for that url made by facilitators the user trusts
-* based on the aggregation, the tool presents an aggregate credibliity assessment *in place* as the user views the article or news feed.
+1. based on the aggregation, the tool presents an aggregate credibility assessment *in place* as the user views the article or news feed.

 ## 4. Which role(s) does your proposal fill in the ecosystem (noting that some tools fill multiple roles):